pmundkur/CompCert/rv32/README-rv32.txt

 This is a preliminary and very alpha port of CompCert 2.6 to 32-bit RISC-V, specifically RV32G.
-It currently uses the gcc newlib toolchain as the backend to generate RV32G binaries.
+The port consumes C programs and generates RV32G assembly files.
+It currently uses the gcc newlib toolchain as the backend to assemble and link RV32G binaries.

 Please read the main CompCert readme for CompCert dependencies.